 From El laberinto de la soledad

 Summarizing, the degree of the intensity of the meaning that the word chingar has, comes from the moment when Spanish conquerors raped the native women that became the first chingadas (or raped).
-That is why the Mexican people are considered to be los hijos de la chingada (the sons of the raped Indians) due to the mix of both cultures.
-(Please be careful when saying this statement: “Los Mexicanos son los hijos de la chingada” and not to be confuse with “Los Mexicanos son unos hijos de la chingada”, the second one could be considered an insult.)
+That is why the Mexican people are los hijos de la chingada (the sons of the raped Indians) due to the mix of both cultures.
+(Please be careful when saying this statement: “Los Mexicanos son los hijos de la chingada” and not to be confused with “Los Mexicanos son unos hijos de la chingada”, the second one could be considered an insult.)